Oskru/BankAccountSystem/README.md

 ## Description

 This is a simple Java GUI project that simulates a basic bank account system, where a user can create different types of accounts (e.g savings, checking) and perform basic transactions (e.g deposit, withdraw).
 The project demonstrates the use of polymorphism, inheritance, interfaces, abstract classes, and casting.
+It also allows the user to check exchange rates of different currencies using an external API.

 ## How to use